peteroupc/peteroupc.github.io/randomfunc.md

 <sup id=Note4>(4)</sup> In situations where loops are not possible, such as within an SQL query, the idiom `min(floor(RNDU01OneExc() * maxExclusive, maxExclusive - 1))`, where `min(a,b)` is the smaller of `a` and `b`, returns an integer in the interval \[0, `maxExclusive`\); however, such an idiom can have a slight, but for most purposes negligible, bias toward `maxExclusive - 1`.

+<sup id=Note5>(5)</sup> This number format describes B-bit signed integers with minimum value -2<sup>B-1</sup> and maximum value 2<sup>B-1</sup> - 1, where B is a positive even number of bits; examples include Java's `short`, `int`, and `long`, with 16, 32, and 64 bits, respectively.
+A _signed integer_ is an integer that can be positive, zero, or negative.
+In _two's-complement form_, nonnegative numbers have the highest (most significant) bit set to zero, and negative numbers have that bit (and all bits beyond) set to one, and a negative number is stored in such form by decreasing its absolute value by 1 and swapping the bits of the resulting number.
+-

-<sup id=Note5>(5)</sup> It suffices to say here that in general, whenever a deterministic RNG is otherwise called for, such an RNG is good enough for shuffling a 52-item list if its period is 2<sup>226</sup> or greater.
+<sup id=Note6>(6)</sup> It suffices to say here that in general, whenever a deterministic RNG is otherwise called for, such an RNG is good enough for shuffling a 52-item list if its period is 2<sup>226</sup> or greater.
 (The _period_ is the maximum number of values in a generated sequence for a deterministic RNG before that sequence repeats.)

-<sup id=Note6>(6)</sup> Such techniques usually involve [_Markov chains_](https://en.wikipedia.org/wiki/Markov_chain), which are outside this page's scope.
+<sup id=Note7>(7)</sup> Such techniques usually involve [_Markov chains_](https://en.wikipedia.org/wiki/Markov_chain), which are outside this page's scope.

-<sup id=Note7>(7)</sup> A third kind of randomized "jitter" (for multi-component data points) consists of a point generated from a [multivariate normal distribution](https://en.wikipedia.org/wiki/Multivariate_normal_distribution) with all the means equal to 0 and a _covariance matrix_ that, in this context, serves as a _bandwidth matrix_.
+<sup id=Note8>(8)</sup> A third kind of randomized "jitter" (for multi-component data points) consists of a point generated from a [multivariate normal distribution](https://en.wikipedia.org/wiki/Multivariate_normal_distribution) with all the means equal to 0 and a _covariance matrix_ that, in this context, serves as a _bandwidth matrix_.
 The second kind of "jitter" given here is an easy special case of the multivariate normal distribution, where the _bandwidth_ corresponds to a bandwidth matrix with diagonal elements equal to _bandwidth_-squared and with zeros everywhere else.

-<sup id=Note8>(8)</sup> A convex polygon can be trivially decomposed into triangles that have one vertex in common and each have two other adjacent vertices of the original polygon.
+<sup id=Note9>(9)</sup> A convex polygon can be trivially decomposed into triangles that have one vertex in common and each have two other adjacent vertices of the original polygon.
 Triangulation of other polygons is nontrivial and outside the scope of this document.

-<sup id=Note9>(9)</sup> The "Dice" section used the following sources:
+<sup id=Note10>(10)</sup> The "Dice" section used the following sources:

 - Red Blob Games, ["Probability and Games: Dice Rolls"](http://www.redblobgames.com/articles/probability/damage-rolls.html) was the main source for the dice-roll distribution.
 The method `random(N)` in that document corresponds to `RNDINTEXC(N)` in this document.
 - The [MathWorld article "Dice"](http://mathworld.wolfram.com/Dice.html) provided the mean of the dice roll distribution.
 - S. Eger, "Stirling's approximation for central extended binomial coefficients", 2014, helped suggest the variance of the dice roll distribution.

-<sup id=Note10>(10)</sup> The method that formerly appeared here is the _Box-Muller transformation_: `mu + radius * cos(angle)` and `mu + radius * sin(angle)`, where `angle = 2 * pi * RNDU01OneExc()` and `radius = sqrt(-2 * ln(RNDU01ZeroExc())) * sigma`, are two independent normally-distributed random numbers.
+<sup id=Note11>(11)</sup> The method that formerly appeared here is the _Box-Muller transformation_: `mu + radius * cos(angle)` and `mu + radius * sin(angle)`, where `angle = 2 * pi * RNDU01OneExc()` and `radius = sqrt(-2 * ln(RNDU01ZeroExc())) * sigma`, are two independent normally-distributed random numbers.
 A method of generating approximate standard normal random numbers, which consists of summing twelve `RNDU01OneExc()`  numbers and subtracting by 6 (see also ["Irwin&ndash;Hall distribution" on Wikipedia](https://en.wikipedia.org/wiki/Irwin%E2%80%93Hall_distribution)), results in values not less than -6 or greater than 6; on the other hand, in a standard normal distribution, results less than -6 or greater than 6 will occur only with a generally negligible probability.

-<sup id=Note11>(11)</sup> The N numbers generated this way will form a point inside an N-dimensional _hypercube_ with length `2 * R` in each dimension and centered at the origin of space.
+<sup id=Note12>(12)</sup> The N numbers generated this way will form a point inside an N-dimensional _hypercube_ with length `2 * R` in each dimension and centered at the origin of space.

 </small>